sumit-kushwah/my-resume/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Software Design
+  - Software Development
-  - Programming
   - Entrepreneurship
+  - Problem solving
+  - Mathematics

 # Education to show in About widget
 education: